 This app is set up around the zero-based budgeting method and is designed to help you and your significant other save money and get out of debt.
 YNAB identifies areas of overspending and gives you suggestions on how to adjust.
 It also makes recommendations for your budget based on your goals.

-Zeta is touted as a budgeting app specifically for couples.
+Zeta is a budgeting app designed specifically for couples.
 It’s set up so you can manage shared and individual accounts together, but you’re in control of what information you want your partner to see.